 4.1.1 Brewers

 Different results were found on the perception of brewers regarding the relation of health and sustainability in the beer industry.
-This paragraph will first categorize the brewers based on whether they have neutral, positive or negative beliefs towards the relation between health and sustainability in the beer industry.
-The results will be discussed by describing the beliefs, behaviour and instruments of brewers as concepts of the theoretical framework.
-Lastly, the way they communicate about matters concerning sustainability will be described.
+This paragraph will first categorize the results on the perception of the brewers based on whether they have neutral, positive or negative beliefs towards the relation between health and sustainability in the beer industry.
+Next, the behaviour and instruments of the brewers will be discussed.

 Positive beliefs

 Brewers with positive beliefs pointed to a possible positive influence of organic production on the content of the beer.
 These brewers referred to a potential decrease in pesticide residues in organic beer.
 They believed that organic beer is (or could be) healthier than regular beer.
-This potential positive influence on the healthiness of the beer usually derived from a general feeling of pureness and naturalness related to organic agriculture (BrewerB, 2021; BrewerE, 2021).(Barański et al., 2017) One CRAFT brewer argued that, when supporting the belief that organic beer is healthier, the term ‘quality’ is used differently amongst brewers (BrewerE, 2021).
+This potential positive influence on the healthiness of the beer usually derived from a general feeling of pureness and naturalness related to organic agriculture (BrewerB, 2021; BrewerE, 2021).
+An association which is often found amongst consumers of organic food products as well (Barański et al., 2017).
+One CRAFT brewer argued that, when supporting the belief that organic beer is healthier, the term ‘quality’ is used differently amongst brewers (BrewerE, 2021).
 According to the CRAFT brewer, quality is not only measurable through safety checks and standards, but can additionally be defined based on a feeling of pureness and naturalness.
-A sense of healthiness and ‘good’ food, was linked to organic agriculture (BrewerB, 2021; To demonstrate the contrast, a comparison was made between the term ‘quality’ used by larger breweries - which was described as a measurable aspect of a standardized production process - and the use of ‘quality’ in smaller breweries - which is based on a more subjective feeling.
+A sense of healthiness and ‘good’ food, was linked to organic agriculture (BrewerB, 2021; Torjusen et al., 2001).To demonstrate the contrast, a comparison was made between the term ‘quality’ used by larger breweries - which was described as a measurable aspect of a standardized production process - and the use of ‘quality’ in smaller breweries - which is based on a more subjective feeling.
 When asked in depth about these positive beliefs concerning the healthiness of organic beer compared to regular beer, most brewers referred to the use of pesticides for the production of the ingredients.
 The participants argued that they consider the presence of residues from harmful substances through the use of specific pesticides as possible or even likely (BrewerC, 2021, BrewerE, 2021; BrewerF, 2021).
 However, of these brewers some additionally stated that, in order to make assumptions concerning the fate of pesticide residues in beer, more expert knowledge is required on the field of biotechnology or the chemical compositions of beer (BrewerF, 2021).
+This again shows the existing uncertainties around organic foods and health (Hurtado-Barroso et al., 2019; Mie et al., 2017).

 Neutral beliefs

 Brewers with neutral beliefs were convinced that no difference exist between the content of organic beer and regular beer.
 The process of brewing beer was regarded as a safe, unaltered process which includes a variety of safety checks that aim to secure the quality of the beer (BrewerA, 2021; BrewerC, 2021; BrewerD, 2021; BrewerG, 2021).
+They explained that beer, as a food product, should meet the standard requirements regarding food safety (European Commission, 2019).
 As a response to the question whether the content of a sustainable beer might have different characteristics compared to the content of a regular beer, some brewers supported their belief that this difference is non-existent by referring to the safety checks and consistent production process of beer.
 Changes would sooner be visible within the production process, than within the product itself.

 “Further on I would think, sustainable measures especially affect the system, not the product”.
 (BrewerD, 2021)